peterpolidoro/ModularServer/examples/BoardLedController/README.md

 ```

 "methods" is an array of user methods.
 To execute a method, simply
-type it into the input field and press the 'Send' button or press the
+type it into the input property and press the 'Send' button or press the
 'Enter' key.

 Example Method: